OK: Mobile Disaster Recovery Centers open

-OKLAHOMA CITY (KFTA) — In Oklahoma, nine state and federal mobile Disaster Recovery Centers (DRCs) opened this week for anyone seeking disaster-related information.
+OKLAHOMA CITY (KNWA) — In Oklahoma, nine state and federal mobile Disaster Recovery Centers (DRCs) opened this week for anyone seeking disaster-related information.

 Multiple agencies, including FEMA, will be at the centers providing information on disaster support and walk flood victims through the application process.